nhejazi/ubuntuInstall/README.md

 9. `rm -rf ~/freshUbuntu`

-_note:_ for an unknown reason, the scripts `_aptLangs.sh` and `_aptVim.sh` do not seem to install updated versions of desired tools on initial runs (a second run of these scripts fixes this).
+_note:_ for an unknown reason, the scripts `_aptLangs.sh` and `_aptTools.sh` do not install updated versions of desired tools on initial runs if/when there are missing dependencies.
+Running these scripts a second time fixes this issue (a note to this effect is provided to the user when these scripts are run).

 ### Amazon's EC2 Ubuntu instances: